mrseanryan/dev-conferences/2023/mlcon-berlin/talk-Embeddings-Intro.md/README.md

 - autoencoders are hard to use!
 - use if lot of unlabelled data
-- bigger layers getting smaller and smaller then bottleneck layer then more growing laters
+- bigger layers getting smaller and smaller then bottleneck layer then more growing layers
 - have an inner bottleneck layer that forces classification
 - throw away decoder layers
 then can train a classification layer with small number of labelled data